When did you join Facebook?

 If you choose to stay public, which many of us do, it’s worth doing a little bit of housekeeping.
-This is your chance to avoid any or your embarrassing/inappropriate tweets from when you were 15 resurfacing…
+This is your chance to avoid any of your embarrassing or inappropriate tweets from when you were 15 resurfacing.

 Search your Twitter handle and a choice keyword to find any of your old tweets that include said keyword.

 Maybe start with a phrase you used as a teenager and wouldn’t want to use now?
-People change and so do their opinions but, opinions tweeted out years ago don’t.… any alarms ringing?
+People change and so do their opinions but, opinions tweeted out years ago don’t.
+Any alarm bells ringing?

 Step 4.
 Facebook